Full-Time MBA: One-Year - Business Majors

 The admissions team will evaluate your transcripts to ensure your eligibility for the program, but we recommend you review the eligibility checklist to assess your candidacy.

 Applicants must possess a four-year bachelor’s degree from an accredited U.S. college or university, or its four-year international equivalent.
 In reviewing the academic record, the Admissions Committee considers the caliber of the institution attended, rigor of the curriculum, performance in quantitative courses and record of scholastic achievement.
-Official scores (within the last five years) from the Graduate Management Admission Test (GMAT) provide another important indicator of the candidate’s ability to succeed academically.
+Official scores (within the last five years) from the Graduate Management Admission Test (GMAT) or the Graduate Records Examination (GRE) provide another important indicator of the candidate’s ability to succeed academically.
+The GMAT is the preferred exam for international applicants and must be submitted with applications.
 Applicants who are required to take the Test of English as a Foreign Language (TOEFL) must meet the minimum standards set forth by the University of Florida’s Office of Graduate Admissions.
 In recent years, admitted Full-Time Programs candidates have averaged a 3.4 GPA and 680 GMAT.

 Applicants are required to have at least two years of significant, full-time, post-baccalaureate work experience prior to enrollment.
 For all applicants, the Admissions Committee is interested in work-related responsibilities and accomplishments, career advancement and potential, managerial or international experience and future career goals.